 About Maine CHNA

-The Maine Shared Community Health Needs Assessment (CHNA) is intended to coordinate State and County needs assessments.
-This effort the CHNA needs of hospitals; supports state and local public health accreditation efforts; and provides valuable population health assessment data for a wide variety of organizations across Maine.
-By doing this together, we avoid duplication of efforts and foster collaborative partnerships.
-The CHNA reports provide up-to-date health information at the state, county, urban, and sub-population levels.
+The Maine Shared Community Health Needs Assessment (Maine Shared CHNA) coordinates state and county health assessments.
+This effort satisfies the need for all tax-exempt hospitals to do periodic needs assessments in order to meet federal community benefit requirements; supports state and local public health department’s national public health accreditation requirements; and provides valuable population health assessment data for a wide variety of organizations across Maine.
+By doing this together, we avoid duplicating our efforts while fostering collaborative partnerships.
+The Maine Shared CHNA reports provide up-to-date health information at the state, county, urban, and sub-population levels.

 Central Maine Healthcare is an integrated healthcare delivery system serving 400,000 people living in central, western, and mid-coast Maine.
 CMH's hospital facilities include Central Maine Medical Center in Lewiston, Bridgton Hospital, and Rumford Hospital.
 CMH also supports Central Maine Medical Group, a primary and specialty care practice organization with a presence in 17 Maine communities.
 Other system services include the Central Maine Heart and Vascular Institute, a regional trauma program, LifeFlight of Maine's southern Maine base, the Central Maine Comprehensive Cancer Center, and other high quality clinical services.